Kosovo Myth: Political use

-19th end early 20th century
+19th and early 20th century

 The Kosovo Myth became a central myth of Serbian nationalism used in the 19th century.
 Like other European nationalisms, the Serbian one searched for a "glorious past" and a "golden age".
 Writers on nationalism often conclude the golden age with a national catastrophe.

 Karađorđe, Grand Vožd of Serbia (1804–1813) and the leader of the First Serbian Uprising, declared himself the godfather of every 9th child in the family, alluding to the nine Jugović brothers.
 Throughout most of the 19th century it didn't carry its later importance, as the Principality of Serbia saw the region of Bosnia as its core, not Kosovo.
 The Congress of Berlin (1878) was the event which caused the elevation of the Kosovo myth in its modern status.
 The region of Bosnia was effectively handed out to Austria-Hungary and Serbian expansion towards that area was blocked, which in turn left southwards expansion towards Kosovo as the only available geopolitical alternative for the Serbian state.
 In the 1860s, the Kosovo myth was used as a theme to freedom and democracy among Serbia Liberals and Radicals, while the ruling Conservatives and the Court used it to compare the opposition with the "treacherous Vuk Branković".
 The 500th anniversary of the Battle of Kosovo (1889) was massively celebrated, with the main commemoration ceremonies in Kruševac, Lazar's former capital, and Ravanica, Lazar's burial place.
 One year later, Vidovdan became a state holiday.

 There was a deep belief among Montenegrin people that they descended from Serb knights who fled after the battle and settled in the unreachable mountains.
 The Kosovo Myth was present among the people in Montenegro before the time of Petar II Petrović-Njegoš, in the form of folk legends and especially folk songs.
 He introduced the traditional Montenegrin cap with the aim of strengthening the presence of the Kosovo Myth in everyday life and emphasizing the direct connection with medieval Serbia.
 Nicholas I of Montenegro (Prince 1860–1910 and King 1910–1918) successfully used the motives of the Kosovo Myth with the aim of strengthening Montenegrin patriotism, dreaming of restoring the Serbian Empire.

 The messages of the Kosovo Myth were used for the idea of Yugoslav unity.
 The commemoration of the 500th anniversary was also held in Croatia despite restrictions imposed by the Habsburg authorities.
 At the beginning of the 20th century, with the Yugoslav idea spreading, the Kosovo Myth also became a trope in common culture of Croats and Slovenes.